 An important work is the debarking of the rods.
 If they are freshly beaten, peeling the bark with a bark peeler makes little effort.
 With rasp and sandpaper smooth the bumps and knots.
 This work should be done with endurance and care, as every knot, every bump serves as a drainage point for rainwater or pushes through the Tipi hull and may damage it.
 If the poles are sharpened at the lower ends with a hatchet, they will not slip so easily when setting up.
 On the other hand, they should be round above.
 This is especially important for the rods to regulate the smoke flaps, as they reach into the pockets should they have no sharp edges.

-The bark freed and smoothed rods should be allowed to dry for at least 3 months.
-To do this, set it up like a tepee or store it so that there is enough air to each pole everywhere.
-In the set-up variant, the rods must be rotated repeatedly so that they do not bend by its own weight.
+The sticks, freed from the bark and smoothed, should be allowed to dry for at least 3 months.
+To do this, you set them up like a tipi or store them in such a way that there is enough air everywhere to reach every pole.
+With the set-up variant, the rods have to be turned again and again so that they do not bend under their own weight.